 Scientists of all nationalities who work in an institutional setting and are not affiliated with a pharmaceutical company or medical device company are eligible.

-The winner of the Prize will be announced during an awards ceremony scheduled to take place in Milan, Italy, on June 15th 2013, during the 23rd ESH (European Society of Hypertension) Annual Meeting.
+The winner of the Prize will be announced during an awards ceremony scheduled to take place in Milan, Italy, during ESH (European Society of Hypertension) Annual Meeting, 12-15 June 2015.